apache/datafusion-comet/dev/release/README.md

 This part of the process can be performed by any committer.

+Here are the steps, using the 0.1.0 release as an example:

+- Create a release branch from the latest commit in main (e.g. `git checkout -b release-0.1.0`) and push to the Apache repo
-- Create and merge a PR to update the version number & update the changelog
+- Create and merge a PR against the release branch to update the Maven version from `0.1.0-SNAPSHOT` to `0.1.0`
+- Generate a changelog for all changes since the previous release tag and the release branch and create a PR against the main branch to add this
+- Cherry-pick the changelog PR into the release branch
-- Push a release candidate tag (e.g. 0.1.0-rc1) to the Apache repository
+- Tag the release branch with `0.1.0-rc1` and push to the Apache repo
+- Create a PR against the main branch to update the Rust crate version to `0.2.0` and the Maven version to `0.2.0-SNAPHOT`

 ## Publishing the Release Candidate

 This part of the process can mostly only be performed by a PMC member.

-- Run the create-tarball script to create the source tarball and upload it to the dev subversion repository
+- Run the create-tarball script on the release branch to create the source tarball and upload it to the dev subversion repository
 - Start an email voting thread
 - Once the vote passes, run the release-tarball script to move the tarball to the release subversion repository
 - Register the release with the [Apache Reporter Service](https://reporter.apache.org/addrelease.html?datafusion) using